-On a regular basis, and at a minimum, annually, the Group Procurement Director and Commercial Directors review the future availability and expected costs of materials procured for use in our operations through our suppliers and subcontractors.
+Primary reason for not evaluating potential impact on growth strategy Please explain Other: Only 2.15% of our revenue is dependent on the amount we spend on procuring timber On a regular basis, and at a minimum annually, the Group Procurement Director and Commercial Directors review the future availability and expected costs of materials procured for use in our operations through our suppliers and subcontractors.
 Procurement and Commercial teams meet regularly with their supply chain partners on site or by telephone to discuss issues related to the materials being purchased.
 These formal reviews and ongoing meetings include discussions on any future constraints on the supply of materials, including products made of timber.
 When prompted, supply chain partners have not highlighted any concerns regarding the availability or quality of the timber products we procure.
-The Group Sustainability team also receive updates from WWF-UK regarding macro-level issues that may affect the availability of certified timber products.
 At this time, Crest Nicholson has determined that undertaking a detailed evaluation of the availability and/or quality of the timber products we procure is not required.
 However, it is prepared to undertake this evaluation should any issues within the supply chain become evident or if our % of timber procurement increases significantly.